shell845/awesome-museum/README.md

 ## Project summary
-This project collects and presents information about museums (US only at current stage, will extend to global in next pharse), including museum categories, locations, ratings and more.
+This project collects and presents information about museums (US only at current stage, will extend to global in next phase), including museum categories, locations, ratings and more.

-Output can be used by travelers, museum fans and travel companies for trip planning, as well can be used by museum marketing department and data analysts for study and analyse.
+Output can be used by travellers, museum fans and travel companies for trip planning, as well can be used by museum marketing department and data analysts for study and analyse.

 ## Project structure
-This reposity contains following materials:
+This repository contains following materials:

 1. **`aws.cfg`** contains all configuration parameters.
 Please input following parameters before executing the ETL pipeline.

-2. **`helper`** foler contains following helper functions:
+2. **`helper`** folder contains following helper functions:

-	- `create_drop_tables.py` drop and creat redshift tables
+	- `create_drop_tables.py` drop and create redshift tables
 	- `data_quality.py` data quality check
 	- `sql_queries.py` all sql queries used in this project
 	- `transform_data.py` functions to process data and transform table